 Number, annually, of one (1) or more on-line wells the District assists in the collection and dissemination of well levels.

-Prepare a report reflecting the results of the water level monitor to the Board at the first quarterly meeting each fiscal year, beginning October 2015, for a yearly comparison.
+Prepare a report reflecting the results of the water level monitor to the Board at the first quarterly meeting each fiscal year for a yearly comparison.